 1. Equity mutual funds

 Equity funds are one of the most popular long-term investment options.
 These mutual funds are market-linked investments that largely devote their assets to the stocks of several companies.
-As per the protocols laid down by the SEBI (Securities and Exchange Board of India), equity mutual funds are mandated to invest a minimum of 65% of their total assets in equity and equity-related securities.
-These long-term investment options can deliver substantial returns over a prolonged period by investing in varied companies across different market capitalizations and sectors.
+As per the protocols laid down by the SEBI (Securities and Exchange Board of India), equity mutual funds must invest at least 65% of their total assets in equity and equity-related securities.
+These long-term investment options can deliver substantial returns over a prolonged period by investing in various companies across different market capitalizations and sectors.

 2. Equity-Linked Savings Scheme (ELSS)

-ELSS funds are a type of mutual funds that invest most of their portfolio, a minimum of 80% of their assets in equity and equity-related instruments.
+ELSS mutual funds invest most of their portfolio, at least 80% of their assets, in equity and equity-related instruments.
 An investor looking to save tax can invest in these mutual funds.
-These mutual funds offer investors the tax deduction of up to Rs 1.5 lac under section 80C of the Income Tax Act, 1961.
-An investor can save up to Rs 46,800 provided that they belong to the highest tax slab.
+These mutual funds offer investors a tax deduction of up to Rs 1.5 lac under section 80C of the Income Tax Act, 1961.
+An investor can save up to Rs 46,800 provided they belong to the highest tax slab.
 These tax-saving mutual funds have a lock-in period of 3 years.
 Historically, ELSS funds have offered investors double-digit returns when invested for a long duration.
 Thus, ELSS tax-saving mutual funds provide the dual benefits of capital appreciation and tax-saving attributes.

 3. Public Provident Fund (PPF)